rjouhann/wifi-onrails/README.md

 # WiFi-OnRails

-This script provides various functionalities related to the SNCF WiFi INOUI service, allowing users to manage their connection, check trip details, and configure DNS settings.
+This script provides various functionalities related to the SNCF WiFi inOui service, allowing users to manage their connection, check trip details, and configure DNS settings.

+⚠️ Compatibility: macOS only

 ## Prerequisites